EthanAI/ParkingGarageApp/README.md

                 	Xreciever class to trigger this?
                 	+check what type of BT we connected to (vs pebble watch) store in options
-            	Check GPS for start daemon
+            	xCheck GPS for start daemon
-            		Check GPS for near home
+            		xCheck GPS for near home
             		Check gps travel speed?
-            		Turn on when GPS accuracy goes down? xExport data
+            		xTurn on when GPS accuracy goes down? xExport data
         	xStore locally in a way accessible by pc via usb -Button export via internet/wifi